Embodiment of Scarlet Devil: Music

 The game's soundtrack was originally composed for the Roland SC-88 Pro sound module; ZUN decided to arrange and re-record the soundtrack in WAV format using a Roland Edirol SD-90 he had recently purchased, just before the game was released.
 As a result, two versions of the soundtrack exist; however the original MIDI files will only play correctly on an SC-88 Pro, meaning the WAV version of the soundtrack is by far the most recognised.

+The game's primary menu features an interactive "Music Room" carried over from the series' PC-98 roots, featuring written commentary where he details his musical compositions, design moods, and personal trivia regarding the characters associated with each track.
 ZUN has stated he was aiming to give the game's music a "brighter" feel over prior instalments by attempting to add jazz-fusion elements to the soundtrack, and that Remilia Scarlet's theme "Septette for the Dead Princess" and Flandre Scarlet's theme "U.N.
 Owen Was Her?" were the songs he most thought of as representative of the game.
 "Septette for the Dead Princess" is a homage to Maurice Ravel's Pavane for a Dead Princess.
 The name of "U.N.
 Owen Was Her?" is taken from "U. N. Owen," a pseudonym used in Agatha Christie's novel And Then There Were None.
 Quotes and references from the book are also used in Marisa's dialogue.
+ZUN also has stated that the version of "Shanghai Alice in Meiji 17" in the game is actually an arrangement of the one found in Dolls in Pseudo Paradise.
 In August 2021, the game's soundtrack was released on Spotify along with all later games in the series.